mikemayer67/XMLFunc/readme.md

 --------------------------------------------------------------------------------

 **Binary** operators take two operands.
 Again, one of these operators is actually a function.

+- The values of the operands may be provided via the 'arg1' and 'arg2' attributes.
+    *(the value may be either a number or the name of one of the arguments listed in \<arglist>)*
-The values of the opearands may be provieded either via the 'arg1' and 'arg2' attributes, a pair of value elements between the operator tags, or one of each.
-Note that if arg1 is provided as an attribute, the value between the tags will be used as arg2 and vice versa.
+- The values of the operands may be provided as a pair of value elements between the opening/closing tags
+- The values of the operands may be provided using a mixture of these two approaches.
+    *(if arg1 is provided as an attribute, the value between the tags will be used as arg2 and vice versa)*

 The list of available binary operators is as follows: